facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

-!!! tip "Interpolating in Constrained Gamuts"
+/// tip | Interpolating in Constrained Gamuts
 Some color spaces, like sRGB, have a limited gamut, but have extended ranges that allow them to represent out of
 gamut colors in a sane way.
 Other models, like HSL, HSV, and HWB have the same limited gamut, but have no sane way
 to represent out of gamut colors.
 If colors are requested to be interpolated and are too big to be interpolated
 in the requested color space and cannot properly be represented in that space or model, the colors will be gamut
 mapped before interpolation.
+///

 ## Piecewise Interpolation